 - Encourage the patient to empty her bladder before beginning examination.

-Preparation: items required
+Preparation and items required

-- A sheet for the patient.
+- Verbal consent from the patient.

 - A flexible light source.

 - Non-sterile gloves (double glove if you plan to then do a rectal examination).